Truth-in-Advertising 101

 Truth-in-Advertising: Who Makes the Rules?

 It is a common misunderstanding that the National Advertising Division (NAD) creates or establishes standards for the U.S. advertising industry.
-NAD does not make the rules, but instead serves as one arm of the U.S. system of independent advertising self-regulation to hold companies to established standards for claim substantiation.
-Substantiation standards may be set by laws, guidance documents, or industry organizations.
-This post outlines how NAD looks to those different sources for guidance when reviewing advertising claims.
+Instead, substantiation standards are set by laws, guidance documents, or industry organizations.
+NAD looks to those different sources for guidance when reviewing advertising claims.

 Read more